elmiko/elmiko.github.io/_posts/2014-06-10-keystone-trust-delegation.markdown

 access to Swift resources between users.
 I like the idea of trusts because it allows a developer to provide limited access without having to get into the business of credential management.
-There is much more depth to the trust mechanism that what is shown here, but as I have learned Keystone is deep well.
+There is much more depth to the trust mechanism that what is shown here but as I have learned, Keystone is deep well.

 In my next installment I'll get into